sleekmason/Lilidog/README.md

 - The username and password for the live environment is "user", and "live" respectively. <br/>

-- Fully customized Jgmenu has been implemented for both versions, with numerous options available.
+- Jgmenu has been implemented for both versions, with numerous options available.
+Look in menu/configuration. <br/>

 - Dmenu and Rofi for alternate menu sources. - ALT + F2 pulls the full Dmenu up, while ALT + F3 pulls up a <br/>
 customized Dmenu with only the most commonly used apps.
 ALT + F5 pulls up Rofi.